ishansharma13/Angular-Course-Udemy/README.md

-    __Property Binding is used when we want to pass data from parent to child component__ __Event Binding when we want to pass data from child to parent component __
+    __Property Binding is used when we want to pass data from parent to child component__ __Event Binding when we want to pass data from child to parent component by adding a listener to PC__